Switch Mode Power Supply – An “Unconventional” Design from CET Technology

 - There are two large heatsinks, one for primary and one for secondary.
 A few other small heatsinks are also onboard in high-end PSUs which cool down MOSFETs.

-Where a linear power supply can only operate over a narrow input voltage range (such as 120V±10%), SMPS can tolerate a wide range of input voltage (90-265VAC or higher) without damaging the electronics, allowing a single power supply to be plugged in anywhere in the world.
+Where a linear power supply can only operate over a narrow input voltage range (such as 120V±10%), Switch Mode Power Supply can tolerate a wide range of input voltage (90-265VAC or higher) without damaging the electronics, allowing a single power supply to be plugged in anywhere in the world.
 Also, circuitry is present to protect the supply.
 For instance, if there is a fault condition that overloads the power supply such as a short circuit, it shuts down automatically until the fault is removed.

 - 80 Plus: 80% power efficiency at 100% 115v load.